 Resources for finding CMEs

 NetCE is an excellent resource for physicians and advanced practitioners who are ready to start searching for specific CMEs.
 It allows you to search by both state and title, and each search automatically pulls up a brief synopsis of your state’s requirements for your profession that you’re able to expand for more detailed information.
 CME opportunities are broken down into different categories such as community health, ethics, infection management and more to make it easier to receive CME credits based on your interests and what would be most beneficial to your practice.

 Each NetCE search also pulls up a category for free CME credit opportunities and special offers.
 For example, NetCE is offering a free CME credit course relevant to all specialties called “The Coronavirus Disease (COVID-19) Pandemic.”
-It is a two-credit hour course that is updated weekly to ensure physicians and advanced practitioners are receiving the most up-to-date information possible.
+It is a two-credit hour course that is updated regularly to ensure physicians and advanced practitioners are receiving the most up-to-date information possible.

 Medscape isn’t just an excellent resource for current healthcare articles and survey reports; it’s also an excellent resource for finding free CME credit opportunities.
 The free CME credit opportunities are broken down by specialty, or you can filter CME results by topic, number of credits, format and type.

 Another benefit of Medscape is the site’s activity tracker.
 It’s a straightforward tool that keeps track of each of the free CME credits you’ve earned through the site as well as your in-progress CMEs.
-The only caveat is that it’s important to ensure the free CME courses you’ve selected from Medscape will allow you to meet your specific credit requirements.
+The only caveat is it’s important to ensure the free CME courses you’ve selected from Medscape will allow you to meet your specific credit requirements.